Udo von Woyrsch: Nazi career

-In 1933, Woyrsch was elected to the Reichstag.
-He was the SS and Police Leader in Elbe, and in 1934 Woyrsch participated in the Night of the Long Knives, ordering the execution of his SS rival Emil Sembach.
+While in this posting, Woyrsch led his forces in the Night of the Long Knives.
 On 30 June 1934, "he took command in Silesia, and on the orders of Göring arrested a number of SA leaders, disarmed all SA headquarters' guards and occupied the Breslau police headquarters.
 Woyrsch's men executed some of the SA officers as a result of an on-going private feud."
+The settlement of personal scores was particularly savage in Silesia, where numerous personal vendettas resulted in murder and "vengeance was the order of the day."
+This included Woyrsch's ordering the execution of his SS rival Emil Sembach, despite a prior agreement with Himmler that he was to be arrested and taken to Berlin.